Skip to Content

 A lone hut among green paddy fields at Lake Maninjau in west Sumatra

-You can’t swim in Lake Maninjau.
-Instead, you’ll spend most of your time on the shore, either relaxing, exploring the fishing villages, cycling or walking, or eating.
+Instead, you’ll spend most of your time on the shore, either relaxing, exploring the fishing villages, cycling, walking or eating.

 Fisherman rides a boat through Lake Maninjau in West Sumatra.